 - Cocos Island

-33. How many national parks in Costa Rica?
+33. How many national parks are in Costa Rica?

 There are 28 national parks in total.
 3 are UNESCO World Heritage Sites.